777arc/textbook/content/digital_modulation.rst

    :align: center
    :target: ../_static/bpsk2.svg

-So instead we usually represent the phase in the complex plane.
+Instead we usually represent the phase in the complex plane.

 ***********************
 IQ Plots/Constellations